ArcaneAbyss/Cyberdemic/README.md

 # Cyberdemic
 A game project that ELucid Studios is working on.
-It is a co-op 3rd person shooter game
+It is a co-op 3rd person shooter game where players get to explore the vast world of Edra, a land filled with chaos and overrun by machines known as A-mechs.
+These machines are highly intelligent with animal instincts that will attack any humans that they find.
+The players as part of the Resistance team are ordered to seek and obliterate the A-mechs..